 Action plan of the Class Readiness programme

-1. These programme will be conducted with three different time lines As per the learning levels of the children, in each class the children are divided into following three groups.
+1. This programme will be conducted with three different timelines As per the learning levels of the children, in each class, the children are divided into the following three groups.

 In this group, the children who have the knowledge of requisite concepts and skills, who need revision or recap of the concepts learnt earlier in the previous class.